open-data/monthly-analytics-generator/README.md

 3) run `pip install pyyaml` _(required once, note: pip2)_

+4) run `pip install python-dateutil` _(required once, note: pip2)_

-4) run `python2 create_html_analytics.py`
+5) run `python2 create_html_analytics.py`

-5) Copy all HTML from the final **two** `.txt` files generated and paste this in the Drupal `source` section of the editing admin on https://open.canada.ca/en/content/open-government-analytics.
+6) Copy all HTML from the final **two** `.txt` files generated and paste this in the Drupal `source` section of the editing admin on https://open.canada.ca/en/content/open-government-analytics.
 Each file contains one language, so paste the HTML from the file ending in `en` on the English page, and the HTML from the file ending in `fr` on the French page.

-6) Submit these as **drafts** first to ensure everything looks correct.
+7) Submit these as **drafts** first to ensure everything looks correct.
 Once confirmed, save the pages as newly published content.